 So, what is a Chattel Loan?
 It simply means that you are obtaining a loan for the home only.
 The land you place the home on will be purchased separately, or will be owned by someone else, such as a mobile home community.

 The process of buying and installing a home also goes faster when you buy using a Chattel Loan versus some of the loans we will cover below.

-With a chattel loan, because only the home is being purchased, it is a loan the bank considers “high risk.”
-This means that banks will typically require at least 5%-10% down payment and charge a higher interest rate—between 6.99% and 12.99% dependent of course on credit score and total down payment.
+However, this type of loan can be considered “high-risk” by banks since it is a home-only purchase.
+In fact, to balance the risk, banks will typically require at least 5% – 10% down payment and charge a higher interest rate – between 6.99% and 12.99% dependent of course on credit score and total down payment.

-Remember, down payment reflects how much skin you have in the game.
-Banks take many precautions to protect themselves in the event you can no longer follow through on your loan commitments, interest rates are one of them.
+Banks take many precautions to protect themselves in the event someone can no longer follow through on the loan commitments, and interest rates are one of them.